Hi, I’m Karen!

 Do you have a few concerns?

 We can work around your schedule to ensure that you get the most out of your time with us.
-Combine your massage session with any of our other services on offer and receive a 10% discount.
+Combine your massage session with any of our other services on offer and receive a complementary salt therapy session.
 Try Kinesiology, Salt Therapy or a Bush Flower Essence Balance.
 Click here to request a massage booking.

 What to Expect